 Why hello there!
 I am still here.
 I’ve been giving myself a bit of a break and focusing on having fun, healing, and doing what feels right in the moment.
-That has meant a lot of running, reading, and traveling.
+That has meant a lot of running, reading, and travelling.
 Clearly, it hasn’t been writing at this point.

 As part of my travels, I’ve gone down to California twice to spend some time with my Mom and see some friends.
 The trips have been good for me in a lot of ways.
 Our family, as you know, has had a rough few years.
 The trips have allowed me to spend some time with Mom and sort of check up on her, complete lists of tasks she wants done, cook for her, and generally just re-establish a new relationship with her after my Dad’s passing last August.